When are personal guarantees used?

 By using personal assets as a guarantee, you could be able to raise more capital for your business.
 It also means that newer businesses can still also get funding without having to have a long and established trading history.

-Conversely, there is risk attached to using your own assets.
-If the business can’t keep up repayments on the borrowed amount then you risk having your assets repossessed by the lender in order to cover the outstanding amount.
+Conversely, using your own assets brings its own risks.
+If you can’t keep up repayments, you risk having your assets repossessed by the lender to cover the outstanding amount.

 While you’re considering both sides to a personal guarantee, take some time to look at alternative financing options.
 The funding market is ever growing and there are a few different avenues you and your business can go down in your pursuit of funding.
 Many facilities now are tailored to small business requirements, particularly those who are in a bit of a financial jam.